Aliases for ACY1 Gene

 GeneCards Summary for ACY1 Gene

 ACY1 (Aminoacylase 1) is a Protein Coding gene.
-Diseases associated with ACY1 include aminoacylase 1 deficiency and neurological conditions associated with aminoacylase 1 deficiency.
-Among its related pathways are Metabolism and Carbon metabolism.
-GO annotations related to this gene include hydrolase activity and aminoacylase activity.
+Diseases associated with ACY1 include Aminoacylase 1 Deficiency and Syringomyelia.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Arginine biosynthesis.
+Gene Ontology (GO) annotations related to this gene include hydrolase activity and aminoacylase activity.
 An important paralog of this gene is ABHD14A-ACY1.

 Involved in the hydrolysis of N-acylated or N-acetylated amino acids (except L-aspartate).